maxrchung/hisoyakani/README.md

 "Hisoyakani" by Lamp

-osu! storyboard project that converts Blender 3D animation to osu! format using Blender Python and TypeScript utilities.
+osu! storyboard project that converts Blender 3D animation to storyboard format using Blender Python and TypeScript utilities.

 ## Download